 Don’t forget to pick up all the souvenirs while you’re there —and, of course, get one or two things for yourself too, of course.

-Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is well-maintained.
+Although small compared to Minneapolis’ many other green and blue spaces, this two-block downtown park is pretty and well-maintained.
 The Commons offers free community events all through the year, from workshops to concerts to farmer’s markets and much more.

 The Mall of America

 No visit to Minnesota is complete without spending a day browsing through the massive Mall of America.
 Sitting in the South Loop District south of Minneapolis−Saint Paul International Airport, the Mall of America is one of the city’s must-sees—even if you’re not into shopping!
 With hundreds of stores, restaurants, and attractions, this 4-level mega mall offers something for everyone in the family.